Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 Some training methods that may help with separation anxiety include:

-- Providing puzzles and indestructible toys to keep a mini doodle preoccupied.
+- Provide puzzles and indestructible toys to keep a mini doodle preoccupied.

 - Leave the television or music on while you are not home.

-- Crate training is also very effective, it keeps your dog and your home safe!
+- Crate training is also very effective, and it keeps your dog and your home safe!

 Another great way to help decrease anxiety is to make sure your Mini gets plenty of exercise!